 Although research is still in its early stages, links to 'helicopter' seeds from sycamore trees have so far been identified.

 This Atypical Myopathy advice leaflet will tell you how and why you need to be aware of this dangerous disease, how to spot it and how you can minimise risks.
+Information on the latest research and new test is available here.

 Joseph was a healthy horse first thing in the morning but by the afternoon he was in an equine hospital being treated for Atypical Myopathy.
 Find out more about Joseph’s story here.